 - Pre-heat the oven to 150C Fan/325F/Gas Mark 3 and grease and line a 2lb loaf tin

-- Mix together the butter or baking spread and caster sugar until light and fluffy, ideally using an electric mixer
+- Mix together the butter or baking spread and caster sugar until light and fluffy, around 3 minutes, ideally using an electric mixer

 - Add the eggs and whisk in until smooth